krishnakumarongit/krishnakumarongit.github.io/_posts/2017-04-10-difference-between-echo-and-print-in-php.md

 	   echo "first param", "second param", "third param";
 	?>
 	```
-    print can only take one parameter
+    print can only take one parameter.

 	```php
 	<?php